Workplace English Program

 English Conversation Circles

-The YWCA Connextions English Language Program hosts English Conversation Circles every Friday at two different times:
+The YWCA Connextions English Language Program hosts English Conversation Circles every Friday 1-3 PM.

 Who can attend?